Transform Your Small Hospitality Space with Reclaimed Wood Furniture

 6. Use Light and Mirrors to Create an Illusion of Space

-Strategically placed mirrors and lighting can make your small hospitality space appear larger and more inviting.
+Mirrors and lighting arranged strategically may make your modest hospitality room look bigger and more inviting.

 Analogies and Metaphors: It’s like a magician’s trick!